 Instead, the job specification for this role is likely to call for experience of equity raising.
 Previous completion of a successful fundraising.
 Excellent relationships with investors.
 The name of the company where the candidate is working today is largely irrelevant, and much of the more detailed information may not appear in a LinkedIn profile.

 Executives should position their transferable skills as their key selling point.
-It is one of the major aspects that executive search companies will be leaning towards when recruiting in 2020.
+It is one of the major aspects that executive search companies will be leaning towards when recruiting.

 When recruiters know who they’re looking for, it is easy for them to obtain that information.
 You will be clearly visible in their searches when they type in your company name and job title.
 But if you want to step into a new industry then you might have to work extra hard to be visible to top executive recruiters.
 Quality transferable skills give executives an edge in the search process.
 Highlight the best skills which you can apply in any company regardless of the nature of the industry.